wzdlc1996/HugoSource/content/Notes/qm/symmetry.md

 In many cases the symmetry of the system is known, but exact Hamiltonian is not.
 The goal is to write down a Hamiltonian consistent with the symmetry.

 -   Then general rule: find out representation `$\hat g$` of all symmetry generators, and demand that `$\hat g^{-1}\hat H \hat g = \hat H$`
--   For continuous symmetry, `$\hat H$` should commute with all symmetry generators, or carry vanishing symmetry quantum number.
+-   For continuous symmetry, `$\hat H$` should be commutative with all symmetry generators, or carry vanishing symmetry quantum number.

 There are some examples: